Back Pain While Breastfeeding – Causes and Tips to Relieve

 Exercises That Can Help Relieve Back Pain While Breastfeeding

 Stretches are very good for relieving back pain and here are some easy stretches that you may try to battle breastfeeding back pain:

 1. Cat-Cow Pose

 Get on all fours and place your hands under your shoulders.
 Your knees should be hip-distance apart.
 Inhale and gradually arch your back by looking up, then look down while exhaling slowly and rolling your back.
 Your tailbone should be tucked under.
 You can repeat this a few more times to get relief from nerve pain in the back while breastfeeding.

 Come on to your hands and knees on the mat.
 Slowly stretch your arms in front of you by placing your palms flat on the ground.
 Inhale by taking a deep breath and slowly exhale while resting your chest towards the ground.
 Move your hands towards left and breathe into your right ribcage and then do the same on the other side.

 Take a towel and roll in horizontally.
 Place it on the ground and lay on the towel by placing it around your bra strap area.
 Spread your arms outwards with your elbows touching the ground and your palm facing the ceiling.
 Inhale deeply and as you exhale let your body push your body towards to the rolled towel.

-Stand with your legs hip-distance apart.
+Stand with your legs hip-width apart.
 Hold a towel and stretch your arms in front of you, a little more than shoulder-distance apart.
-Now, while inhaling, take your arms up and while exhaling, get them down.
-Similarly, inhaling, get your hands in front and exhaling, get them down.
+Now, while inhaling, raise your arms up and while exhaling, bring them down.
+Similarly, while inhaling, get your hands in front and exhaling, get them down.
 Repeat this a few times.

 All these stretches are great for helping you in getting rid of back pain during breastfeeding.
 However, it is suggested that you seek medical advice before opting for any of the above-mentioned suggestions for relieving back pain.